Thoughtworks: 2010s–2020s

 In 2010, Jim Highsmith joined Thoughtworks.

 In April 2013, Thoughtworks announced a collective leadership structure and appointed four co-Presidents of the global organization.
 The appointments followed the announcement that the then current CEO, Trevor Mather, was leaving Thoughtworks to take up the role of CEO for the used car sales business Trader Media Group.

-In May 2013, Dr. David Walton was hired as Director of Global Health.
+In May 2013, David Walton was hired as Director of Global Health.
 Walton has done work in Haiti since 1999, including helping establish a 300-room, solar-powered hospital and the establishment of a noncommunicable disease clinic.

 In 2015, Guo Xiao, who started as a developer in Thoughtworks China in 1999, became the chief executive officer and President.
 Also in 2015, Chinese marketing data company AdMaster acquired Chinese online form automation platform JinShuJu from Thoughtworks.

 In early 2016, Thoughtworks closed their Toronto offices, the last remaining Canadian office after the closure of their Calgary offices in 2013.
 They have since reopened the Toronto office.

 Singham sold the company to British private equity firm Apax Partners in 2017 for $785 million, by which time it had 4,500 employees across 15 countries, including South Africa.
 Singham left the company.

 After 2017, several members of Thoughtworks senior staff began to work for the People's Support Foundation, founded by Singham's partner Jodie Evans with the support of Chad Wathington, Thoughtworks' chief strategy officer, and Jason Pfetcher, Thoughtworks' former general counsel.